aluckhur/xcption/README.md

      ├── subfolder2
      └── file1
 ```
-we can use the `asses` command to build this initial directory structure on the destination volume and automatically create the XCPtion CSV file for us.
+we can use the `assess` command to build this initial directory structure on the destination volume and automatically create the XCPtion CSV file for us.
 XCPtion will analyze the source file system, will validate destination filesystem is not already contains data and will create the directory structure on the destination (using rsync).

 **directory structure is created using `rsync` on linux and `robocopy` on windows will not be updated to the destination if new files/directories are created bellow the paths managed by XCPtion jobs